Buying a SIM Card in Romania

 Someone told me recently that in the list of the most read books of all time, Dracula is second only to the Bible.

-While it seems that “fact” is completely false (it did come from a Romanian in the tourist industry,) the book certainly hasn’t done any harm for Romania.
+While it seems that “fact” is completely false (it did come from a Romanian in the tourist industry, after all), the book certainly hasn’t done any harm for Romania.

 Transylvania continues to draw tourists in search of the bloodthirsty vampire.
 While they arrive for him, they stay because of the impressive mountain scenery and idyllic towns such as Brasov and Sibiu.